Skip to Main Content

 You may have questions about what can be used in the classroom.
 If you are unsure, here are four steps you can take to determine whether you are using copyrighted works appropriately.

-2) If the resource is under copyright law, then you should check to see how it is licensed.
-When something is licensed, we are contracted to use (not own) it, whether through Creative Commons or through the library.
+2) If the resource is under copyright law, determine if and how it is licensed.
+A license is a contract allowing use with specific provisions on how it may be used.
+A resource may be licensed through Creative Commons or through a vendor.
 If you got the resource through the library, you can check with any librarian to make sure you understand the licensing terms.
-For example, Debbie Benrubi is our specialist on all our streaming video licensing.

 3) If there are no licensing terms but it is under copyright protections, you can also check to see if your use of the work fall under fair use.
-We recommend that you use this helpful checklist to guide you and help formulate your fair use case: ALA Fair Use Checklist
+We recommend that you review the four statutory factors to guide you and help formulate your fair use case: Copyright and Scholarship: Fair Use (Boston College Libraries) and utilize the Checklist For Conducting A Fair Use Analysis Before Using Copyrighted Materials (Cornell University 2021).

 Finally...